top

 Indiana CBD with less than 0.3% THC is legal in Indiana, so assisted living residents there should be permitted to take CBD.
 Still, each residence outlines its own policy on administering medication, so it is important to check its policy.
 Memory care communities in Indiana outline their own policies on administering medication, so it is important to check a residence’s policy on CBD.

-Iowa Hemp-derived CBD with less than 0.3% THC is technically legal in Iowa, but law enforcement has cracked down as state marijuana law may still classify CBD as a controlled substance.
-Residents in Iowa may self-administer medications but should check with residences on CBD policy.
-Close monitoring of medications in memory care communities in Iowa makes it unlikely CBD would be available for patients with Alzheimer’s or dementia.
-Because it is technically legal in low-THC form, consult the facilities policy.
+Iowa Hemp-derived CBD with less than 0.3% THC is technically legal in Iowa, and Iowa residents are allowed to self-administer medications.
+However, the laws allowing CBD use are relatively new and not fully supported in the state, so Iowa assisted living residents should check with the residence staff before using CBD.
+Close monitoring of medications in memory care communities in Iowa makes it unlikely CBD would be available for patients with Alzheimer’s or dementia, but since it is technically legal in low-THC form, patients can consult their facility’s policy.

 Kansas CBD with 0% THC is legal in Kansas, but a residence can decide whether to allow a patient to self-administer medication, so check for its policy on CBD.
 If the resident’s medication is managed by memory care community staff, which is likely for people with Alzheimer’s or dementia, a quarterly review is required.
 It is essential to check with the residence for its policy on CBD.